-Generation Z will represent 36% of the workforce by 2020 – that’s less than four months away.
+Generation Z will represent 27% of the workforce by 2025, and millions are already starting their careers.
 If you’re not preparing your business, workforce, and recruitment campaigns ready for this new generation’s first day, you could be missing out some of the industry’s finest and most promising talent.
 This week, we’re looking at your future engineers and how to prepare your business for Generation Z.

 Why is Generation Z important now?

 You’re busy attracting, hiring and retaining the talent of today – tomorrow’s can wait.
 But, they’re not waiting.
 Generation Z are getting older, earning qualifications and looking for somewhere to start their engineering careers.
 Understanding your future workforce today enables you to:

 - Start attracting interest and marketing yourself as an aspirational place to work;

 - Prepare your current employees for the generational shift about to take place;